AlirezaSadeghi72/3x-ui/README.md

 To manage SSL certificates using ACME:

 1. Ensure your domain is correctly resolved to the server.
-2. Run the `x-ui` command in the terminal, then choose `SSL Certificate Management`.
+2. Run the `x1-ui` command in the terminal, then choose `SSL Certificate Management`.
 3. You will be presented with the following options:

    - **Get SSL:** Obtain SSL certificates.